spatialnetworkslab/homelocator/README.md

 ## Overview

 <div style="text-align: justify">

-The goal of `homelocator` is to provide a consistent framework and interface for the adoption of different approaches for identifying home locations for users.
+The goal of `homelocator` is to improve the consistency and replicability of algorithms used for identifying home locations in human mobility data.
+The easy-to-use `homelocator` package provide a consistent framework and interface for the adoption of different algorithms for location inference.
 With the package, you are able to write structured, algorithmic ‘recipes’ to identify home locations according to your research requirements.
 The package also has a number of built-in ‘recipes’ that have been translated from approaches in the existing literature.
 </div>

 ## Installation